 Yet, go check the comments section, one individual left something to the effect of “You seem to be siding with the anti-saturated fat people and saying that they are negative.”
 Basically, since I didn’t repeat the black and white dogma that he believes, I must disagree with him.

 Because, apparently the Internet, among all else that it has accomplished, has made people illiterate.

-Example 2: Squats vs. Leg Press for Leg Size
+Squats vs. the Leg Press for Leg Size

 Another good example can be found in the article Squats vs. Leg Press for Big Legs.
 In that article, I discussed specific contexts where the leg press might be better than the back squat for the specific (and singular) goal of lower body hypertrophy (e.g. leg growth).
 Yet check the comments section.

 There you will see people talking about squats being better for whole body strength, a completely different context requiring a different “best” exerciser recommendation.